 Does constant self-judgment and self-comparison make it difficult for you to enjoy your achievements?
 Are your perfectionistic tendencies leading to anxiety, depression, exhaustion, and burnout?
 Does your tendency to second-guess yourself or feel insecure interfere with forming closer relationships?

-Perhaps for as long as you can remember, you have set high standards for yourself.
+Perhaps for as long as you can remember, you've set high standards for yourself.
 Even though you're often described as ambitious, intelligent, attractive, and successful by others, inwardly you may doubt yourself.
 Despite your accomplishments, a harsh critical inner voice makes you feel like you’re never measuring up.
 Even after achieving great things at school or work, you may compare yourself to those around you and always come up short.

 It May Be Hard For You To Savor Your Success